There are many people who strongly believe in leaning back in a relationship.

 That incredible value is the surrender of your body to sex before he had even earned your trust.
 Of course, the other kind of value is potentially, his sperm meeting the egg.

 If you’ve given a man “access” to your reproductive capability, without him ever building up feelings of emotional attraction and emotional connection with you, then you’re taking risks.

-Most women want emotional attachment, and is it any shock to ANYBODY that when they sleep with a man quickly, that these women suddenly lean forward?
+Most women want emotional attachment.
+SO – is it any shock to ANYBODY that when they sleep with a man quickly, that these women suddenly lean forward?